Xilinx/Vitis-AWS-F1-Developer-Labs/README.md

 * Running the "Filter2D" Example

 #### Module 3 - Methodology for Optimizing Accelerated FPGA Applications
+* Determine the software functions to be accelerated
 * Begin with a baseline design of 2D convolution of an RGBA video and a set of filter coefficients using ffmpeg
 * Perform a series of optimization methods to achieve the performance target